mertcandav/MochaDB/README.md

 ```

 ## License
-MochaDB is distributed under the terms of the MIT license.
+MochaDB is distributed under the terms of the MIT license. <br>
 [See license details.](https://github.com/mertcandav/MochaDB/blob/master/LICENSE)